ssi-dk/GenEpi-BioTrain_Virtual_Training_7/practicals_s1_alignment.md

 cd snippy
 for f in ../assemblies/*.fasta; do n=$(basename $f); n=${n/.fasta}; snippy --outdir $n --ctgs ${f} --reference  ../assemblies/SRR27240806.fasta; done
 ```
-When it's running, you can detach the screen using `Ctrl+A`, followed by `D` to return to your original terminal window.
+When it's running, you can detach the screen using `Ctrl+a`, followed by `d` to return to your original terminal window.
 To get back into the screen, use `screen -r`
 > Note: For running snippy on raw reads (which is much more reliable but takes a bit longer):
 > ```sh